feerose111/Frontend-practice/README.md

 # Frontend Learning Journal 📘

-This repository is dedicated to my daily learning journey in frontend development.
-I'll be documenting what I learn each day to track my progress and reinforce my understanding.

----
+## This repository started as a daily log of my **frontend development** learning journey.
+However, after careful consideration, I have decided to pivot my focus towards **AI-related skills** that align better with my interests.

 ## 📅 Daily Learning Log